Inflation fears stalk stocks

 The loonie was not far from a 3-1/2-year high of C$1.2078.

-The Australian dollar, another proxy for commodity prices, pulled away from a 10-week high struck on Monday to reach $0.7811.
+The Australian dollar , another proxy for commodity prices, pulled away from a 10-week high struck on Monday to reach $0.7804.

 Our Standards: The Thomson Reuters Trust Principles.